edinabwari/-alx-low_level_programming/0x0C-more_malloc_free/README.md

 # More Malloc_Free.
-This is also another task of malloc
+This is also another task of malloc covered